Frequently asked questions

 I CANNOT FIND MY WATCH ON YOUR WEBSITE.
 DOES THAT MEAN IT IS A COUNTERFEIT OR A DISCONTINUED MODEL?

 The fact that your watch does not appear on our website does not necessarily mean it is a counterfeit or a discontinued model.
-Indeed, our website displays a selection of all RAYMOND WEIL watches available around the world: some references may not appear on our website but nevertheless be available through our network of authorized dealers.
+However, some older models are without serial numbers, so when in doubt, please contact [email protected] Indeed, our website displays a selection of all RAYMOND WEIL watches available around the world: some references may not appear on our website but nevertheless be available through our network of authorized dealers.

 If you are concerned with the authenticity of your watch, please make sure you bought it from one of our authorized dealers and were given the warranty card bearing the name and address of the seller, as well as its stamp and the date of purchase.
 Your watch should also bear a unique serial number engraved on the back of the case which guarantees its authenticity.
-If you still have doubts, you can use the Contact us form below to send us a message, including the serial number of your watch.
+Another way to verify a valid serial number is by first creating an account here and registering your watch.
+If invalid it could mean it has been previously registered, or the serial number and/or model number does not exist.
+If you still have doubts, you can use the Contact form below to send a message or email us directly at [email protected] Please make sure to include the serial number of your watch with a photo if possible.

 DO YOU HAVE SPARE PARTS FOR MY OLD RAYMOND WEIL WATCH?